We are now open for all eye care services with a limited schedule and appropriate precautions in place to protect our patients and staff.

 • You have double vision in one eye

 Cataracts can develop slowly or appear quickly.
 The only way to know if you have cataracts with certainty is to get an eye exam from an ophthalmologist.
+After your examination, your eye doctor in Lancaster, PA, can discuss cataract treatment options.

 What Causes Cataracts?